nareshkv5/nexus/README.md

-# nexus
+# nexus installation in Ubuntu 18.04

-script to install nexus
+We need to install Java 8 version and then later, install Nexus.